 The location of the stone and its progress through your urinary tract can affect the type of symptoms you experience.
-Many people describe the feeling of kidney stones as a sharp pain on one side of the back or lower abdomen.
+Many people describe the feeling of kidney stones as a sharp pain on one side of their back or lower abdomen.
 The pain often starts abruptly and then lingers, becoming more intense over time.
 The affected area can also spread to include the groin area and lower abdomen.

 You may experience constant pain, or the pain may come and go in waves, sometimes lasting for a few minutes and then disappearing, only to resurface again about 10 minutes later.
 In some cases, the pain may last for a longer time while fluctuating in intensity.
 A change in the level of intensity may occur as the stone moves to a different position in your urinary tract.

-In addition to feeling severe pain in your back and/or side below your ribs, a number of other signs and symptoms may also occur with kidney stones.
+In addition to feeling severe pain in your back or side below your ribs, a number of other symptoms may also occur with kidney stones.
 One of the most common is problems with urination.
 This can include:

 - pain that becomes so severe you can’t sit, stand, or lie down comfortably